samkaff/WormyTheWorm/README.md

 > Below is a breakdown of the code, including screenshots & descriptions of the processes used.

 ## Table of Contents
-- Dependents (imports - paramiko, nmap, scp)
+- Dependents
-- NMap (defining a subnet, why port 22, first for loop = host list)
+- NMap
-- Brute Force (Defining wordlists - using own or rockyou etc)
+- Brute Force
-- Paramiko (looping through usernames & passwords, connecting via ssh, executing bash)
-- SSH
+- SSH & Paramiko
-- Try / Except
+- Initializing & Executing Paramiko
-- SCP (transfering file from host using GET)
+- SCP
 ___
 ## Dependents
 &NewLine;